About me

 Ant

-An ant that I drew for a great colleague and friend Adam.
+An ant that I drew for a great mentor and friend, Adam.

 Charles Darwin